weswilliams/GivWenZen/README.md

 # GivWenZen Fork Notice

 There has not been a major update to the GivWenZen main project since 2011.
 I have decided to build and release a fork of this project, updated to work with the latest Fitnesse.
-I am not the maintainer of the original project; this is a fork for my own development purposes.
+I am not the maintainer of the original project; this is a fork for my own development purposes, which I have decided to make public.
+As such, feature requests, issues and so on are likely to be met at worse than a snail's pace.
+However, should you send me pull requests, I'm more than happy to oblige.

-The instructions in the original README below are somewhat out-of-date; I have chosen to focus on getting GivWenZen to build as a Maven project.
+I have chosen to focus on getting GivWenZen to build as a Maven project.
 To that end, here is what you need to include GivWenZen in your Maven project (this assumes a working proficiency with Maven):

 First, add the following repository to your pom.xml or settings.xml: